betaglot/plantabeta/docs/reference/Moto/ToolMoto/FlagMoto/FlagError.md

 # ❌<moto>FlagError</moto>

+- Don't walk into the bush that you just high flagged the spring back to vertical will dislodge the flag.

 - Only Tie Flag when you're flagging a boundary.
 All other times place or weave flag

 ::: details 🛠 <dev>&&&</dev>